-Attribute Syntax Access SNMP Access MIB File Object Comments Pkinit Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmPkinitGr acePeriod For the purpose of IPSec key management with a CN the MTA MUST obtain a new Kerberos ticket (with) PKINIT exchange) this many minutes before the old ticket expires.
+Attribute Syntax Access SNMP Access MIB File Object Comments Pkinit Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmPki nitGracePeriod For the purpose of IPSec key management with a CMS, the MTA MUST obtain a new Kerberos ticket (with a PKINIT exchange) this many minutes before the old ticket expires.
 The minimum allowable value is 15 mins.
 The default is 30 mins.
-This parameter MAY a mins.
-The default is 30 mins.
-This parameter MAY a be used with other Kerberized applications.
-TGS Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmTgsGr acePeriod When the MTA implementation uses TGS Request/ Reply Kerberos messages for the purpose of IPSec k management with the CMS, the MTA MUST obtain new service ticket for the CMS (with a TGS request) this many minutes before the old ticket expires.
+This parameter MAY also be used with other Kerberized applications.

+Attribute Syntax Access SNMP Access MIB File Object Comments TGS Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmTg sGracePeriod When the MTA implementation uses TGS Request/TGS Reply Kerberos messages for the purpose of IPSec key management with the CMS, the MTA MUST obtain a new service ticket for the CMS (with a TGS request) this many minutes before the old ticket expires.
 The minimum allowable value is 1 min.
 The default is 10 mins.
-This parameter MAY also be used with other Realm Org Integer W R/W MTA Device nktcMtaDevRealmOrøNa Active Applications.
-The value of the X 500 organization name attribute i Realm Org Name Integer W, required R/W MTA Device MIB pktcMtaDevRealmOrgNa me The value of the X.500 organization name attribute i the subject name of the Service provider certificate.
-Unsolicited Keving max Integer W, optional R/W MTA Device MIB pktcMtaDevRealmUnsoli citedKevMaxTimeout This timeout applies only when the MTA initiated ke management.
-The maximum timeout is the value wh Timeout , may not be exceeded in the exponential backoff algorithm.
-Unsolicited Integer W, R/W MTA Device pktcMtaDevRealmUnsoli This timeout applies only when the MTA initiated ke Keying Nominal optional MIB citedKeyNomTimeout management.
+This parameter MAY also be used with other Kerberized applications.
+Realm Org Name Integer W, required R/W MTA Device MIB pktcMtaDevRealmOr gName The value of the X.500 organization name attribute in the subject name of the Service provider certificate.
+Unsolicited Keying max Timeout Integer W, optional R/W MTA Device MIB pktcMtaDevRealmU nsolicitedKeyMaxTi meout This timeout applies only when the MTA initiated key management.
+The maximum timeout is the value which may not be exceeded in the exponential backoff algorithm.
+Unsolicited Keying Nominal Timeout Integer W, optional R/W MTA Device MIB pktcMtaDevRealmU nsolicitedKeyNomTi meout This timeout applies only when the MTA initiated key management.
 Typically this is the average roundtrip time between the MTA and the KDC.
-Imeout Unsolicited Keving Max Integer w, ontional K/W MIR MIR citedKevMayRetries This is the maximum number of retries before the M Retries H supported. config file MUST identify at least one CMS and its corresponding Kerberos Realm Name.
-There may be more than one set of entries if multiple CMSs are Refer to the MTA MIB [2] for more detailed information concerning these attributes and their default values.
-There MUST be at least one conceptual row in the pktcDevCmsTable to establish service upon completion of configuration.
-These configuration parameters are optional in the config file, but if included the
+Unsolicited Keying Max Retries Integer W, optional R/W MTA Device MIB pktcMtaDevRealmU nsolicitedKeyMaxRe tries This is the maximum number of retries before the MTA gives up attempting to establish a Security Association.